jank-lang/jank-lang.org/resources/src/blog/2025-04-01-jank-has-been-renamed.md

 ## Thanks for leading us here
-I appreciate you all for pointing this out to me. jank was an awful name. jank **might as well have been named folly**, for how bad it was.
+I appreciate you all for pointing this out to me. jank was an awful name. jank might as well have been named **folly**, for how bad it was.
 Well, if that weren't already the name of
 [one of the most popular C++ libraries](https://github.com/facebook/folly) in the world, anyway.

-At least now we've solved this problem, we can get to more pressing matters, like a new logo.
+At least now that we've solved this problem, we can get to more pressing matters, like a new logo.

 ## Would you like to help out?
 1. Join the community on [Slack](https://clojurians.slack.com/archives/C03SRH97FDK)